shaunliew/weather_mcp/README.md

 - `langchain_weather.py` - Example integration with the LangChain framework
 - `smolagents_weather.py` - Example integration with the SmolAgents framework
 - `geocode.py` - Utility for converting place names to geographic coordinates
-- `requirements.txt` - Dependencies for the project
+- `pyproject.toml` - Project dependencies and configuration

 ## Features